- Setup

 Deduction entries configure amounts subtracted from gross pay each period.
 Go to Payroll > Deduction Entries Setup.
 The form mirrors benefit entries — you select the input type and code, the deduction type from your deductions catalogue, the effective start and end periods, and enter a fixed amount or a percentage of salary.
 Deductions cover items such as union dues, voluntary subscriptions, or disciplinary deductions.Loan entries

 Employee loans are managed in Payroll > Loan Applications.
-When you record a loan, you configure:
+When you record a loan, you configure:- Employee — the staff member receiving the loan

 - Loan type — drawn from your loans catalogue